Carrier 59SC5A Error Code 33: Limit Circuit Fault

 What Does Code 33 Mean?

-If the switch stays open for more than 3 minutes, the code escalates to Code 13 (Limit Circuit Lockout) and the furnace shuts down with a 3-hour auto-reset.
-If the switch closes within 3 minutes, Code 33 continues to flash until the blower shuts off, and the furnace may attempt another cycle.
+If the switch stays open for longer than 3 minutes, the code will escalate to lockout code 13.
+If the switch closes within 3 minutes, code 33 will continue to flash until the blower shuts off.
+The flame rollout switch requires manual reset if it has tripped.

 Common Causes